Hairful/Hairful.github.io/_pages/about.md

 ---

 Welcome to the personal website of Allen Yang!

 I am currently a third-year student at East China Normal University, majoring in Software Engineering.
-I am also an exchange student at the College of Letters and Science, UC Berkeley.

-I am interested in the latest technologies.

-I love playing soccer, hiking, photographing, and tasting different kinds of delicious foods!

-(This website is currently under construction)
+This website is currently under construction.